Guest Post: James M’s movie review The Terminator

 Meanwhile, criminal psychologist Dr Silberman is brought in to question Kyle, who tells him everything, being a soldier from the future fighting for the resistance, Skynet and the Terminator.
 Just as Reese is deemed a nutcase and people doubt his and Sarah's accounts, good old Arnold walks into the police station, says to a guard "I'll be back", (after being denied entry) smashes down the front door with a car and attacks the station, gunning down multiple cops.

-Not long after, the T-800 is now hot on her tail again, leading to another chase sequence which ends with Reese getting injured and a Terminator with its flesh burnt off, revealing its robo skeleton.
-The barely functional T-800 continues its pursuit of Sarah and Kyle into a Cyberdine factory where Reese ends up losing own life protecting Sarah as the Terminator gets its legs blown off.
+Not long after, the T-800 is now hot on her tail again, leading to another chase sequence which ends with an injured Kyle Reese and a Terminator with its flesh burnt off (thanks to an exploding truck), revealing its robo skeleton.
+The barely functional T-800 continues its pursuit of Sarah and Kyle into a Cyberdine factory where Reese ends up losing own life protecting Sarah as the Terminator gets its legs blown off by a bomb.
 Still alive, the freaking cyborg pursues Sarah a bit more until finally being crushed under a compactor thanks to Sarah herself.
 "You are Terminated."

 Six months later, not only is Sarah on the run from society (for now), she has become six months at best prego with John Connor.
 During a road trip to Mexico and stopping for some gas, we see Sarah doing tape recordings to give to John when he's old enough and that she not only has a gun (to protect herself) but has a dog with her.
 Dogs can detect Terminators as demonstrated earlier in the movie at a few scenes.

-During her stop by the gas station, the attendant's son snaps a photo of Sarah in the car and (guess what) its the same photo a soldier gave Kyle in the future (or will give to Kyle.)
+During her stop by the gas station, the attendant's son snaps a photo of Sarah in the car and (guess what) its the same photo John gave Kyle in the future (or will give to Kyle.)
 ARGH, I HATE TIME TRAVEL PARADOXES!
 Anyways, the film ends with Sarah driving off as a storm looms in the distance, practically setting up the next movie.